 The root cause of all worries is lack of trust.

-The Son of God came as vulnerable as a tiny embryo placed into the womb of a teenage girl who at the time lived in a society that not only frowned upon babies born out of wedlock but who also acted upon it with a vengeance by carrying out the death sentence after such conviction.
+The Son of God came as vulnerable as a tiny embryo placed into the womb of a teenage girl who at the time lived in a society that not only frowned upon babies born out of wedlock but also carried out the death sentence after such conviction.
 Despite the precariousness of the situation, Jesus trusted His Father in Heaven that He would see them through.
 He also trusted Mary and Joseph to keep Him safe, and they did.
-Jesus was barely born when the family had to leave for Egypt to escape the wrath of an insane monarch who slaughtered all newborn babies in His vicinity.
+Jesus was an infant when the family fled to Egypt to escape the wrath of an insane monarch who slaughtered all newborn babies in His vicinity.

 Three is a prime number, a whole number whose only factors are 1 and itself.
 The Trinity is such an indivisible unity.
-And yet, the Trinity separated because they were willing to let go of each other.
-When the Father let go of His cherished Son something wonderful happened: God became man.
+And yet, the Trinity separated – albeit temporarily – to help humankind.
+When the Father let go of His one and only Son something wonderful happened: God became man.
 It seems that Jesus felt it was a badge of honor to become a human being.
 The gospel writers report that Jesus loved to refer to Himself as the Son of Man.
+He said (Matthew 20:28):